honojs/website/content/docs/builtin-middleware/compress.md

 ## Options

 - `encoding`: `'gzip'` | `'deflate'`
-  - The compression schemes to allow for response compression.
+  - The compression scheme to allow for response compression.
 Either `gzip` or `deflate`.
 If not defined, both are allowed and will be used based on the `Accept-Encoding` header. `gzip` is prioritized if this option is not provided and the client provides both in the `Accept-Encoding` header.